mantidproject/governance/governance.md

 **Membership of the TWG.**

-The base membership of the Working Group will include:
-* An elected Chair.
-* A elected Secretary.
-The secretary can be external to the TWG (and not a voting member of the TWG).

-Membership of the TWG is determined by each facility.
+For base membership information see blah.
-Facilities nominate senior technical staff who are involved in local facility roadmaps discussions.
+Specific to the TWG, facilities nominate senior technical staff who are involved in local facility roadmaps discussions.
 The members of the TWG should have a deep technical knowledge and experience over a wide range of programming, best practices, infrastructure areas and awareness of facility users needs that related to Mantid.
-New members are approved by the existing Working Group.
 Members must have the authority to discuss and agree the contributions to the Collaboration roadmap.

-Individual Contributors can self-nominate to attend TWG meetings as guests, or be invited by the TWG.

-The existing membership will consider and approve members on merit.

 **Responsibilities of all TWG Members.**
 (TODO: is it clear that this is subset of combined responsibilities with those stated to be true all WGs?)